-12.29 Can't Establish Communication with IET800
+13.29 Can't Establish Communication with IET800

 The Device block message tag reports "Primary interface basic security problem, see help troubleshooting".
-The IET800 requires an ABB Basic Security license to be installed and the module setup correctly to support serial communication.
-Consult the "Using OPC90 With IET800" document for further instructions.
+The IET800 requires an ABB Basic Security license to be installed and the module setup correctly to support Ethernet or serial communication.
+Review "Using OPC90 With IET800" section of this document and verify correct setup.

 Another possibility is ABB has supplied a modified IET800 that has the high speed serial channels permanently disabled.
-Find a different IET800 that doesn't have these channels disabled.
+Switch to using the Ethernet port or find a different IET800 that doesn't have these channels disabled.